 PCV is the brainchild of Polish born, Sarna Rose, who now lives in Bozeman, Montana, when she isn’t busy leading groups on one of her many culinary tours throughout Poland.
 She knows all the celeb chefs, best markets, off-the-beaten-track sites and lucky for us, she’s only too happy to share.
 Be it an old-fashioned Milk Bar (zero atmosphere, steamy cafeteria serving huge portions of soups and stews for small change), or recommending the best toppings for your Zapiekanka (popular 1 ½ ft. long toasted baguette sandwich with assorted toppings, melted cheese and ketchup), or getting one of Krakow’s top chefs, such as Adam Chrzastowski, who mans the stoves at the Michelin recommended Ancora Restaurant, to stop by for a chat, Sarna can make it all happen.
 (When we asked Adam where to go for the best pierogi, he replied, “My mother’s house!”
 Hmmm, maybe next time Sarna can add that to the list.)

-This particular tour featured the best city & country cooking .
-For the first four nights we explored agritourism at its finest, in the gorgeous mountain area of Zakopane -Poland’s leading mountain resort.
+This particular tour featured the best city and country cooking.
+For the first four nights we explored agritourism at its finest, in the gorgeous mountain area of Zakopane – Poland’s leading mountain resort town.
 The always-popular town is filled with tourists, busily eating, shopping and then eating some more, along the action-packed main street, Krupowki.

 We stayed a few blocks away from all the commotion, at the 4 star, Villa Marilor, a restored palace sprawled over a park-like setting.
 The crystal chandeliers, hot breakfasts served in the ornate dining room, an in- house spa/pool and large, old-fashioned bedrooms-many overlooking the park, made for a happy stay.